tejasvi/xapian-gsoc-proposal/proposal.rst

  * Biography:

    I am enthusiastic about technology and its impact on people lives.
-   Currently I'm persuing bioengineering as an undergrad.
+   Currently I'm pursuing bioengineering as an undergrad.
 The field of computational biology, genomics, and neuroscience interest me the most.
 I've been fascinated with computers and biology since I was a kid.
 And ever since wanted to work in this interdisciplinary field.
 Of late, I'm also intrigued with AI, augmented reality and philosophy behind them.
 I look forward to contribute in making of the exciting future ahead.

    When I'm off screen, I have many and varied interests.
 Currently I swim and play water sports.
 I'm an avid book reader and occasionally write.
 And if there is time at hand I engage in philosophy too.